ejscribner/couchbase-tutorials/tutorial/markdown/nodejs/nodejs-langchain-pdf-chat/nodejs-langchain-pdf-chat.md

 ### History Aware Chain

-The _historyAwareRetrieverChain_ is created using the [_createHistoryAwareRetriever_](https://api.js.langchain.com/functions/langchain_chains_history_aware_retriever.createHistoryAwareRetriever.html) function from the Langchain library.
+The _historyAwareRetrieverChain_ is created using the [_createHistoryAwareRetriever_](https://api.js.langchain.com/functions/langchain_chains_history_aware_retriever.createHistoryAwareRetriever.html) function from the LangChain library.
 It takes the _historyAwarePrompt_, the language model (ChatOpenAI instance), and the vector store retriever as input.

 The _historyAwareRetrieverChain_ is responsible for generating a query based on the conversation history and retrieving relevant documents from the vector store.